Giarratani Rising Star Award

 - Involvement of the integration of direct interaction and observation with appropriate theory and analysis.

 To be considered for the award, each candidate must 1) submit a conference paper proposal and check the box on the conference paper submission form to enter the Giarratani Rising Star Award competition 2) when prompted complete the award information form, including attaching a draft of the conference paper, and 3) register for the conference by early March and commit to attend.
 Failure to fulfill any of these steps will lead to disqualification.
+The deadline for competition entry is the same as the deadline to submit a conference proposal.

 To see past recipients click here.